- 1 Are You Overweight? Three Proofs Show How Obesity Hurts Your Joints

-- Worsened Pain in the Knees.
-Obesity and pain have long been related based on numerous studies.
-The studies concluded that obesity can cause health problems as detrimental as chronic pain.
-This is due to the fact that chronic pain is associated with increased triglycerides, high bad cholesterol level, and metabolic syndrome.
+- Worsened pain in the knees.
+Obesity and pain have long been related, based on numerous studies.
+The studies concluded that obesity could cause health problems as detrimental as chronic pain.
+This is due to the fact that chronic pain is associated with increased triglycerides, harmful cholesterol levels, and metabolic syndrome.
 Aside from knee pain, obesity has been related to other pain issues.
-These pain issues include headaches, abdominal pain and fibromyalgia among others.
+These pain issues include headaches, abdominal pain, and fibromyalgia, among others.

 My friends, if you are eating like that, you are probably overweight, too.
 And unless he changes his diet radically, I don’t see any hope of improvement for him.